 Just be careful on the bumpy gravel roads and drive slowly.
 Get off your scooter and walk if you don’t feel confident at some point.

 Most hotels can help you with the rental of a scooter and it shouldn’t cost more than 5 USD a day.

 If you decide on doing a tour, we can recommend Islandtime.
 They provide amazing tours, and even special snorkeling tours to see Manta Rays!!

 WHERE TO STAY?

-Click on the name of the hotels/villas to see pictures, prices and check availibility.
+A must in our Nusa Penida guide!
+Where to stay?
+Click on the name of the hotels/villas to see pictures, prices and check availability.

 - La Roja (our favorite, you can choose for small villas by the pool, or a cheaper option are the little bungalows, both very cute)

 - Treehouse Rumah Pohon (the famous treehouse spot)

 WHERE TO EAT?